 We are following strict protocols issued by state government, including:

-- Limiting the number of guests simultaneously on the property by requiring pre-purchased tickets that state the time of arrival.
+- Limiting the number of members and guests simultaneously on the property by requiring pre-purchased tickets that state the time of arrival.

 - Instituting a no touch check in process upon arrival to the property.